reactpatterns/reactpatterns/README.md

 ## Contributing

-We'd love to have your helping hand on react-patterns!
+We'd love to have your helping hand on contributions to the project by forking and sending a pull request!

-Your contributions are heartily ♡ welcome. (✿◠‿◠)
+Your contributions are heartily ♡ welcome, recognized and appreciated. (✿◠‿◠)